ghas-lab-templates/exercises/module-3.md

    </details>

-6. Post the scan completion, you can navigate to the `Security` tab in the GitHub UI and under `Code scanning` in the dashboard you can see all the IaC vulnerabilities identified by KICS scanner
+5. Post scan completion, you can navigate to the `Security` tab in the GitHub UI and under `Code scanning` in the dashboard you can see all the IaC vulnerabilities identified by KICS scanner.

 #### Discussion Points

-- Discuss what 3rd party scanners that the teams are already using ?
+- What 3rd party scanners are your teams are already using?

-- Any challenges that dev teams are facing in terms of vulnerability analysis with multiple tools and reports and deashboards?
+- Are there any challenges that dev teams are facing in terms of vulnerability analysis with multiple tools and dashboards?